barney-ci/sse/README.md

 # SSE - Server Sent Events Client/Server Library for Go

+## ⚠️Maintenance Status

+**The upstream project at `github.com/r3labs/sse/v2` seems to be unmaintained.
+The module name has been changed to `barney.ci/sse/v2` and the code has diverged from upstream.**

 ## Synopsis

 SSE is a client/server implementation for Server Sent Events for Golang.